scalablecory/scalablecory/README.md

 ### Hello!

 I'm Cory, networking nerd and perf junkie.
-I work on System.Net and review your .NET APIs at Microsoft.
+Formerly dev of System.Net at Microsoft.

 Want to chat?
 I can be found at:
 - [irc.libera.chat](https://libera.chat/) #csharp as scalablecory